Apurba916/Factorial-calculator/README.md

 # Factorial-calculator
-This is a program written in C++ which lets you calculate the factorial of any number.
+This are programs written in C and C++ which lets you calculate the factorial of any number.